Publications ArchivePublication Tag: Child Marriage

 This amended bill has no resemblance to the initial bill the Tahirih Justice Center helped draft.
 While states like Texas, Kentucky, Indiana, Georgia, and Virginia have all passed similar reforms which have been working effectively.
 Meanwhile, other states like Pennsylvania, New Jersey, Delaware, Rhode Island, New York and Minnesota have passed bright line 18 bills.
 It is frustrating that the Maryland Senate can’t seem to accept that it is just good public policy to do all we can to protect children from the harms of child marriage.

 Nonetheless, we are hopeful the House will pass the bill out as written, as they have every year since we began this campaign in 2016.
 When it crosses over, we hope the Senate takes the opportunity to finally prioritize the protection of children and bring Maryland out of the dark ages when it comes to child marriage.

 For further comments on this topic, please email [email protected]

 Making Progress, But Still Falling Short: A Report on the Movement to End Child Marriage in America

 Making Progress, But Still Falling Short outlines what more needs to be done to end child marriage in America both at the state and federal level.
-It contains the latest analysis on all twenty-one states that have recently enacted laws to end or limit child marriage, calling out features that make them strong or weak.
+It contains the latest analysis (updated August 26, 2021) on all twenty-seven states that have recently enacted laws to end or limit child marriage, calling out features that make them strong or weak.